jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

   - fearful weakness, and
   - a useless anxiety of possible events.

 The person who accidentally hurts another naturally runs to the sufferer to express his concern.

-If he has any sensibility, he would want to compensate the damage and do everything to appease that animal resentment which he knows will arise in the sufferer's breast.
+If he has any sensibility, he would want to appease that animal resentment which he knows will arise in the sufferer's breast.

 It is the highest brutality to make no apology nor atonement.

 Yet why should he apologize when he is equally innocent?
 Not even the impartial spectator would feel for the unjust resentment of that other person.
 <!-- as any other bystander, be singled out to make up for another's bad fortune?
 This task would surely never be imposed on him.
  -->